Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Methods

 \section{Methods}

-In the present research, an ECoG electrophysiological neural records database was used.
-The database came from the laboratory of adaptive intelligence at the \texttt{RIKEN BRAIN SCIENCE INSTITUTE}, Saitama, Japan.
-Experimental, surgical, and records procedures were performed by researchers of the respective institution, in accordance to experimental protocols (No. H24-2-203(4)) approved by the \texttt{RIKEN} ethics committee and the recommendations of the Weatherall report, "The use of non-human primates in research".
-For further information regarding methodology, subjects and materials see \citep{nagasaka2011multidimensional} and (\texttt{http://neurotycho.org}).

-The databases records analyzed are respective to two adult male macaques of the species \textit{Macaca fuscata}.
-Both animal models had an MDR-ECoG electrodes array chronically implanted at the subdural space in the left brain hemisphere.
-One hundred and twenty-eight ECoG electrodes with an average inter-electrode distance of 5 mm continuously covered the frontal, parietal and occipital lobes.
-Some electrodes were also placed in the frontal, parietal and occipital medial walls.
-The database comprehends four propofol anesthetic induction experiments that were independently realized over distinct days.
-Two experiments were carried out on monkey A (male), and two experiments on monkey B (male).
-In each experiment neural activity was recorded for about ten minutes with macaques in awake conditions with eyes covered.
-A single bolus of propofol (5.2 mg/Kg monkey A and 5.0 mg/Kg monkey B) was injected intravenously to induce anesthesia.
-The loss of consciousness point was clinically set at the time when the macaques no longer presented reactions to external stimuli such as touching the nostrils or opening the hands.
-After achieved LOC, neural activity was recorded for about ten minutes.
+The present research was based on the analysis of an ECoG electrophysiological neural record database.
+The database came from the Laboratory of Adaptive Intelligence at the \texttt{RIKEN BRAIN SCIENCE INSTITUTE}, Saitama, Japan.
+Experimental, surgical, and recording procedures were performed by researchers from the respective institution according to the experimental protocols (No. H24-2-203(4)) approved by the \texttt{RIKEN} ethics committee and the recommendations of the Weatherall report, "The use of non-human primates in research."
+For further information regarding methodology, subjects, and materials, see \citep{nagasaka2011multidimensional} and (\texttt{http://neurotycho.org}).
+The analyzed databases are relative to two adult male macaques of the species \textit{Macaca fuscata}.
+Both animal models had an MDR-ECoG electrode array chronically implanted in the subdural space of the left brain hemisphere.
+One hundred and twenty-eight ECoG electrodes with an average inter-electrode distance of 5 mm covered the frontal, parietal, and occipital lobes.
+In addition, electrodes were also implanted in the frontal, parietal, and occipital medial walls.
+The database comprises four propofol anesthetic induction experiments conducted over different days.
+Two experiments were performed on monkey A (male) and two on monkey B (male).
+In each experiment, the neural activity was recorded for approximately ten minutes with macaques in awake conditions with their eyes covered.
+Then, a single bolus of propofol (5.2 mg/Kg monkey A and 5.0 mg/Kg monkey B) was injected intravenously to induce anesthesia.
+The loss of consciousness point was clinically set, based on their lack of response to external stimuli, such as touching the nostrils or opening the hands.
+After achieving LOC, neural activity was recorded for approximately ten minutes.